dianafisher/parstagram/Parstagram Notes.md

 * Parse Setup and Authentication video uses old version of XCode.

-* The CocoaPods guide has a lot of technical information that is not necessary for students at this level.
+* The **CocoaPods** guide has a lot of technical information that is not necessary for students at this level.
 This should probably be reduced to something like - "A CocoaPod is a package of code written by somebody else that we can download and use in our project."
 Or possibly even, "We need to grab some code off the internet (called a CocoaPod) which will help us connect to our Parse server."

 * Another issue with the CocoaPods guide is it has Alamofire and OAuthSwift packages listed, but not Parse.

-### Suggestion
-Have students watch the Parse Setup and Authentication video only.
-The guide is too detailed.
-Or update the guide to a watered down version.
-For example:
+* **Building Data driven Apps with Parse** guide needs updating.
+    * Error instead of NSError
+    * PFFile is now PFFileObject
+    * Update Swift syntax
+    * Too much technical detail

+### Possible watered-down version of CocoaPods guide:

 # CocoaPods
 ## Overview